Child wearing a white C2C crochet heart hat with a red heart and red pom pom in a bright cozy living room with soft Valentine decor

 Skill level

-Advanced beginner — This pattern uses basic crochet stitches, simple color changes, and repetitive C2C rows.
-Finishing includes seaming, closing the top, and attaching a brim.
+Advanced beginner — Uses basic crochet stitches, simple color changes, and repetitive C2C rows with finishing that includes seaming and attaching a brim.

 Materials needed

-• Yarn needle — Use this to weave in your ends.
+• Yarn needle — for weaving in ends

-• Scissors — Use scissors to fasten off your yarn.
+• Scissors — to fasten off your yarn

-• Stitch marker(s) — These help keep track of your stitches.
+• Stitch markers — to help keep track of stitches

 Finished size

-This crochet heart hat pattern is available in three sizes: toddler, child, and adult.
-Use the measurements below to choose the best fit based on head circumference and finished hat height.
-For the most accurate results, always check your gauge before starting.
+This crochet heart hat pattern includes three sizes: toddler, child, and adult.
+Use the measurements below to choose the best fit based on head circumference and finished hat height, and always check your gauge before starting.

 Gauge